loopbackio/loopback-next/docs/site/Relation-generator.md

   models to choose from as the source model of the relation.

 - **Name of the `target` model.** _(targetModel)_ Prompts a list of available models to choose from as the target model of the relation.
-Please note - this will not let you choose the same model as the source model chosen.
+Note: The selected `source` model will not appear in the `target` model list.

 - **Name of the `ID property` in the source model.** _(Optional, default: `id`)_ Prompts for the ID property name (serves as the foreign key) in the source model.
-Leave blank for using default.
+Note: Leave blank to use the default.

 - **Name for the `property relation` in the source model.** TBD